 Fair enough.
 But sometimes that person has no interest in you whatsoever, and that’s all right, too.
 It doesn’t feel nice, but you need to understand that the person you would love to talk to could have a million valid reasons for not wanting anything to do with you right now, and most likely none of them are personal.

 I want to make this very clear: I am not public property.
 So what if you think I’m “really pretty” and you just “have to get to know [me]”?
 I’m not in the public space for your use.
 I’m not a fashion model in a show so it’s not my duty to look good, and whether I do or not I’m unlikely to be interested in anyone’s opinion.
-I have better things on my mind.
+I have better things on my mind and a great husband.
 I do two recaps a week!
 Though that may sound silly as well, I know.

 Even if I don’t have headphones on or my face buried in a book, I might be planning a novel plot in my head and wish not to be disturbed.
 Whatever I’m thinking of will always be infinitely more interesting than an endless interrogation of “Where are you from?”
 “Are you married?”
 “Has anyone told you that you’re really pretty?”
 (A: My mother’s womb; None of your business; Yes.) or explaining as politely as I can why I don’t want to give my phone number to someone I met twenty seconds ago, or twenty minutes before, for that matter…